No Underwater Power Line

 Out-of-state developers want to bury and operate a transmission cable under the Columbia River from The Dalles to Portland.

-Our goal: ensure federal and state decision-makers protect the salmon, river health, and Tribal treaty rights.
+Our goal: oppose this project and ensure federal and state decision-makers protect the salmon, river health, and Tribal treaty rights.
 We are advocating for full transparency and robust environmental processes to ensure all impacts are clear before decision-makers.

-Cascade Renewable Transmission wants to bury a 100-mile, 320-kilovolt electrical transmission cable (think: a massive, high-voltage power line) under the Columbia River from The Dalles to Portland.
-If approved, this would be the first in-water electrical transmission cable in the Pacific Northwest.
+Cascade Renewable Transmission wants to bury a 100-mile, 400-kilovolt electrical transmission cable (think: a massive, high-voltage power line) under the Columbia River from The Dalles to Portland.
+If approved, this would be the first in-river electrical transmission cable in the Pacific Northwest.

 Sockeye Salmon making their way up the Cle Elum River in the Washington Cascades.
 This run of sockeye was destroyed by irrigation projects but was recently restored by the work of the Yakama Nation in this part of their tradititional territory.